-- While in CDP mode, the data switches are ON, even during CDP handshaking. - · The data line switches are OFF if EN/UVLO is low. - The data line switches are OFF during External FET current limit conditions. - The data line switches are not turned off during VCONN current-limit conditions. - · The data line switches are OFF if UFP mode is not entered. - The data switches are only for a USB-2.0 differential pair.
-In the case of a USB-3.0 or 3.1 host, the super-speed differential pairs must be routed directly to the USB connector without passing through the TPS25830-Q1 device.
+- While in CDP mode, the data switches are ON, even during CDP handshaking. - The data line switches are OFF if EN/UVLO is low. - The data line switches are OFF if OVP is detected on data line. - The data switches are only for a USB-2.0 differential pair.
+In the case of a USB-3.0 or 3.1 host, the super-speed differential pairs must be routed directly to the USB connector without passing through the TPS2583xA-Q1 device.